php-fig/fig-standards/bylaws/003-membership.md

 A Voting Representative may temporarily confer their voting rights onto another individual who is authorised by the Member Project which they represent.
-This conferral must be notified to PHP-FIG by the current Voting Representative by sending an email to the the main [php-fig mailing list][list].
+This conferral must be notified to PHP-FIG by the current Voting Representative by sending an email to the main [php-fig mailing list][list].
 This email must state the name of the temporary Voting Representative and the period of time for which their temporary voting rights will remain valid.
 All voting rights will automatically return to the original Voting Representative at the